 Sexual abuse — and to a lesser extent, physical abuse — in childhood have both been associated with suicidality.
 However, not all individuals who were abused as children go on to think about or attempt suicide.

-This latest study, published in the August issue of the British Journal of Psychiatry, sheds new light on the indicators of risk for suicide attempt.
+This latest study sheds new light on the indicators of risk for suicide attempt.

-The least severe type of contact sexual abuse, involving touch, was, at 49%, the most frequent.
-Threats and force were reported in 22% and 30% of the remaining sexual abuse cases respectively.
-In a third of the sexual abuse cases the abuser was a family member, and in about two-thirds the abuse occurred on multiple occasions.
+The least severe type of contact sexual abuse — touch — was the most frequently reported behavior, at 49 percent.
+Threats and force were reported in 22 and 30 percent of the remaining sexual abuse cases, respectively.
+In a third of the sexual abuse cases, the abuser was a family member; in about two-thirds, the abuse occurred on multiple occasions.

 The study also indicates that the risk of suicide in later life is related to the frequency of abuse during childhood and the identity of the abuser.

 Repeated abuse was generally more strongly associated with suicide attempts than a single occurrence of abuse.
 Furthermore, sexual abuse by an immediate family member (such as a father, stepfather or brother) carried the greatest risk.
 Abuse perpetrated by an extended family member (uncle or cousin) carried an intermediate risk, while abuse by an unrelated individual (an acquaintance, romantic partner or stranger) carried a weaker risk.

 The researchers propose two possible explanations for this pattern.

 First, abuse by a father or stepfather is considered especially traumatic, possible because such abuse is more likely to occur in families with multiple problems and also because these families cannot provide safe and healing conditions following abuse.

 Second, abuse by close family members may have long-term consequences on the development of health attachment patterns necessary for mental health.